 When children make a mistake, do you just reprimand, or do you teach them what they need to know?
 Remember, teach them what they are supposed to do and then require it of them.
 If they fall short, correct them and give them instruction in the proper way to do it.

 Educate them on their surroundings and introduce them to worthwhile culture.
 Take them to a symphony concert, a zoo or a botanical garden.
 Read books with them that are filled with exciting, real–life adventure.
 Show them the endless number of interesting and uplifting activities, books, and music they can enjoy: “Whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Phil.
 4:8)

 Even if you have had a rough week, strive to help them develop and maintain a positive outlook on life.
 Children should be filled with joy and optimism.
 Focusing on the positive will be encouraging for you as well.

 Families are the basic unit of every community, region, and society.
 The parents are the God–ordained leaders responsible for the outcome of their family unit.
 We must be vigorously involved in our children’s education, training, and teaching if we are to have a positive impact on their lives.
-There is no higher responsibility from one human being to another than for a parent to give his all in raising happy, healthy, right–minded children.
+There is no higher responsibility from one human being to another than for a parent to give his all in raising happy, healthy, right–minded children who will grow into successful adults.
 Start today in your family!

 You can subscribe absolutely FREE to the print edition of Straightforward Magazine—no strings attached!
 Fill out the form below to receive your free subscription to this unique and vitally important magazine.